jasonvan/prexel/planning.md

-## Meeting notes

 ## Next Actions

-* CTRL-something to revert pretty-print
-    * Push latest prexel string onto command stack.
-    * When the the command is run, search the file for the string, select it and replace it with the old string
+* Clean up and comment code for ctrl-option-shift-u [Plugin]
 * Update the option to generate a class to use view.show_popup_menu [Plugin]
 * Allow user the option to specify if they want pretty-print or source code, both, or neither, when running the prexel command [Plugin]

+* Undo
+    * Comment and clean up
+    * Move common code for UndoUmlCommand and ReverseUmlCommand to one method
+    * Need to figure out a way to handle undoing when two prexel strings are the same.
+It always finds the first one in the file first

 * Research are people are using UML in the agile process?
 Where does PREXEL fit

+## Backlog

 * Allow for multiple subclasses which will be comma-delimited.
 [Interpreter, Encoders, Lexer, Regex]
     * Interpreter will need to be updated to loop over subclass with optional aggregation multiple times [Interpreter]
     * Encoders will need to be updated to handle multiple main classes